 Many Western cleansers leave your skin feeling tight and squeaky clean.
 This is a bad thing as the pH of these cleansers is too high, and you’re stripping and destroying the protective acid mantle layer of your skin.
 Ever wonder why your skin feels so oily and greasy just a few hours after washing with one of these cleansers?
 It’s because your skin is trying to compensate for losing its protective layer by producing more oil.

 This might shock you, but you may have oily or acne-prone skin because of a damaged acid mantle.
-Repairing this skin barrier should be the first thing you do to reduce acne and slow your skin’s sebum production.
+Repairing your skin barrier should be the first thing you do to reduce acne and slow your skin’s sebum production.

-Are All Cleansers With A Low pH Good?
+Are All Cleansers with a Low pH Good?

 No. Just because a cleanser has a low pH doesn’t mean it is good.
 This is because pH is not the only factor that makes a cleanser good or bad.